If you've just had a tooth extracted you are probably wondering if your tooth extraction is healing properly.

 - Active bleeding.
 Some minor bleeding is to be expected.

-- Pain after day three of post-tooth extraction.
+- Pain after day three of a tooth extraction.
 Pain should be manageable with over-the-counter painkillers or prescription painkillers, depending on the extent of your procedure.
 If it is not manageable at any point in recovery, contact your dentist.

 - Loss of the blood clot causing dry socket.